 With PCS it is even more important not to engage in symptom avoidance.
 Instead the goal is to avoid intolerable symptoms or bringing on symptoms that last into the next day(s).

-Whether the person has a Concussion or Post-Concussion Syndrome, our Concussion Rehabilitation Therapy program is customized to meet the unique needs of each individual and to quicken their recovery.
+Whether the person has a Concussion or Post-Concussion Syndrome, our Toronto Concussion Rehabilitation Therapy program is customized to meet the unique needs of each individual and to quicken their recovery.